aarushdi/aarushdi.github.io/README.md

 # [My Homepage](https://aarushdi.github.io)
-This is my "GitHub Pages" Page; powered by [Hugo](https://gohugo.io/).
+This is a repo for my "GitHub Pages" files; powered by [Hugo](https://gohugo.io/).
 Read more about [GitHub Pages](https://pages.github.com/), hosted directly from your GitHub repository.